panosGkrigkas/hydraulic_system_ML/README.md

 The target condition values are cycle-wise annotated in â€˜profile.txtâ€˜ (tab-delimited).
 As before, the row number represents the cycle number.
 The columns are

-1: Cooler condition / %:
+1: Cooler condition / %:\n
 3: close to total failure
 20: reduced effifiency
 100: full efficiency